andres-garcia-alves/renamer-3/README.md

 - .NET Framework 4.8 runtime is needed.

+&nbsp;

 This is the first public release of this project.
-If you want, please send me your feedback: andres.garcia.alves@gmail.com
+Please send me your feedback about this app: andres.garcia.alves@gmail.com

-Enjoy!